stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 <br>
 # Application <a name="kmeans-application"></a>

-Even those this is a simple solution, based upon high level product areas it will help leaders in the business, and category managers gain a clearer understanding of the customer base.
+Even though this is a simple solution, based upon high level product areas, it will help leaders in the business and category managers gain a clearer understanding of their customer base.

-Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.
+Tracking these clusters over time would allow the client to more quickly react to dietary trends and adjust their messaging and inventory accordingly.

-Based upon these clusters, the client will be able to target customers more accurately - promoting products & discounts to customers that are truly relevant to them - overall enabling a more customer focused communication strategy.
+Based upon these clusters, the client will be able to target customers more accurately - promoting products and discounts to customers that are truly relevant to them.
+In general, this analysis would enable overall a more tailored, customer-focused communication strategy.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
-This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.
+It would be interesting to run this clustering/segmentation analysis at a lower level of product areas.
+So rather than just the four areas of Meat, Dairy, Fruit, and Vegetables, we would seek to cluster spending across the sub-categories *below* those main categories.
+This would mean we could create more specific clusters and get an even more granular understanding of dietary preferences within the customer base.

-Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender, etc., to give a even more well-rounded customer segmentation.

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
+It would also be useful to test other clustering approaches, such as hierarchical clustering or DBSCAN to compare the results.